MEMESCOEP/AUSL/README.md

 ```
 Python 3.X
 Python 3.X's pip module
-Ubuntu 16.04.6 or later
+Any linux distribution that uses the 'apt' package manager
-release.py (this will install all build/install dependencies)
+release.py (this will install all dependencies)
 ```

 To get started, [download](https://github.com/MEMESCOEP/AUSL/blob/main/release.py)